Acolyte: Eastern Christianity

 In the Eastern Orthodox, Eastern Lutheran and Byzantine Rite Eastern Catholic Churches, the nearest equivalent of acolyte is the altar server.
 At one time there was a rank of minor clergy called the taper-bearer (κηροφόρος) responsible for bearing lights during processions and liturgical entrances.
 However, this rank has long ago been subsumed by that of the reader and the service for the tonsure of a reader begins with the setting-aside of a taper-bearer.

 The functions of an acolyte or taper-bearer are therefore carried out by readers, subdeacons, or by non-tonsured men or boys who are sometimes called "acolytes" informally.
 Also, the term "altar-boys" is often used to refer to young altar servers.
 Subdeacons wear their normal vestments consisting of the sticharion and crossed orarion; readers and servers traditionally wear the sticharion alone.

 In recent times, however, in many of the North American Greek Orthodox Churches, for the sake of uniformity, readers have been permitted to wear the orarion (the bishop presents the reader, who is to serve on the altar, with the orarion).
 Readers do not cross the orarion while wearing it, the uncrossed orarion being intended to slightly distinguish a reader from a subdeacon.
+In some churches wear both the sticharion and orarion, while others use the orarion alone.
+In other churches, acolytes are asked to be neatly dressed, and to fast completely each Sunday until Holy Communion is completed.

 In the Russian tradition, readers wear only the sticharion, and do not wear the orarion unless they have been specially blessed to by their bishop.
 (This might be done if a reader must occasionally serve in the role of a subdeacon, or for some other reason the bishop believes is fitting.)
 If a server has not been tonsured, he must remove the sticharion before he can receive Holy Communion.